-Thirty-two pop-up meetings were held throughout Summer and Fall 2023 to raise awareness about the relaunched Red Line project.
+Thirty-two pop-up meetings were held throughout summer and fall 2023 to raise awareness about the relaunched Baltimore Red Line.
 Pop-up activities were used to direct people to open houses and surveys, gather contact information, receive feedback on key project questions, and gather general project feedback.
+Translators were available at pop-ups in areas with higher concentrations of Spanish speakers.

-We also conducted multiple street engagement activities in November 2023 in areas of the corridor where we observed lower community engagement from previous efforts.
-During these interactions, we took the opportunity to update people about the relaunched project, guide them to upcoming open houses, and inform them about surveys they could participate in to ensure their voices were heard.
+The Red Line team also conducted multiple street engagement activities in November 2023 in areas of the corridor where there was lower community engagement during previous outreach efforts.
+During these interactions, the Red Line team updated people about the relaunched project, guided them to upcoming open houses, and informed them about surveys they could participate in to ensure their voices were heard.
 This outreach was carried out through door-to-door canvassing.